philippe-grenet/philippe-grenet.github.io/_posts/2015-07-03-org-mode-part-1.md

 {% endhighlight %}

 The vertical bar separates the TODO keywords (states that need action) from the DONE states (which need no further action).
+They are displayed with different colors.

 ### Markup